 In the first Resident Evil game, Wesker blackmails Barry to do his bidding by using the latter's family as leverage - if Barry doesn't do what Wesker says, his family will die.

-Sophitia Alexandra in Soul Calibur 4 is a sacred woman, loving mother and a holy fighter.
-Then her children get infected with the evil sword Soul Edge and it told her to destroy all its enemies, otherwise her kids die.
-This drives Sophitia's Mama Bear qualities that she ends up betraying everything she stood for to protect her kids.
+Sophitia Alexandra in Soul Calibur 4 is a sacred woman, a loving mother, and a holy fighter.
+Then her children get infected with the evil sword Soul Edge, and it tells her to destroy all its enemies, or else her kids will die.
+Sophitia's Mama Bear qualities drive her to betray everything for which she stands in order to save her children.
 She gets better... thanks to Algol suddenly growing sympathy for her and helping her destroy Soul Edge.

 In Tales of Destiny, the reason why Leon Magnus betrays Stahn is because his Brainwashed and Crazy father Hugo Gilchrist took hostage of Leon's favorite maid/mother figure Marian; forcing him to fight Stahn off and the surrounding circumstances ended up killed him.